-Clearent is a payment processing service for all types of businesses but uniquely has a niche on its website that specifically caters to web developer needs.
-The company began in 2005 and is headquartered in Missouri.
 Clearent is what we refer to as a ”super ISO,” meaning they’re a large independent sales organization that works with both processors and smaller independent sales organizations (ISO’s.)
 The company offers this video introduction:

 Let’s dig deeper into Clearent to get a feel for services, reviews, and more.